 - Communication: Adults, Friends & Partners

 Agricultural Health Program

 We provide medical, dental and women’s health services for agricultural workers and their families throughout North County including presentation on nutrition, cholesterol, HIV/AIDS, mental health and more, food distribution events, flu shots, health screenings and information on community resources.
-Food distribution events 1st and 3rd Wednesday of each month.
-Please contact Community Engagement Project Manager Luz Vigil at (760) 736-8745 or email@example.com for more information.
+Food distribution events in partnership with Feeding San Diego every 1st and 3rd Wednesday of each month.
+Please contact Community Engagement Project Manager Luz Vigil at (760) 736-8745 or firstname.lastname@example.org for more information.